aniva/theperfectkitebar/hardware/quick_release/README.md

 -   **M4 Version**: A lighter-weight option suitable for most recreational riders.
 -   **M6 Version**: A heavier-duty option suitable for heavier riders or more demanding conditions.
 -
-Note that for all variants an upper nut (M4 or M6) that holds claws must be installed permanently (e.g.,using Loctite Threadlocker Red).
+Note that for all variants, the upper nut (M4 or M6) that holds the claws must be installed permanently (e.g., using Loctite Threadlocker Red).

 ## Variants